1994 Serb J-21 Jastreb shootdown: Background

 Operation Deny Flight was a NATO operation in the airspace over Bosnia and Herzegovina.
 It conducted aerial monitoring and enforced compliance with a "no-fly zone" and provided close air support to United Nations (UN) peacekeeping forces mandated by the United Nations Security Council.
 It also conducted, after request by and in coordination with the UN, approved air strikes against designated targets threatening the security of the UN-declared safe areas.
-It commenced operation on 12 April 1993, and its implementation was the responsibility of NATO Allied Forces Southern Europe (AFSOUTH) headquartered in Naples, Italy.
+It commenced on 12 April 1993, and was implemented by NATO Allied Forces Southern Europe (AFSOUTH) headquartered in Naples, Italy.
 Control of the operation was delegated to the Commander of Allied Air Forces Southern Europe (COMAIRSOUTH), and operational control of day-to-day mission tasking was delegated to the Commander, 5th Allied Tactical Air Force (5th ATAF), headquartered at Vicenza, Italy.